 Very good, tough to watch, intense as hell.
 Acting is uniformly top-grade.
 With Milhem Cortaz, Fernanda Machado, Maria Ribeiro, Fábio Lago, Marcelo Valle.
 Box-office in the cloistered US was a teeny $8,744, but in eyes-wide-open Brazil it ripped up $14,058,000 against an estimated cost of $4,000,000.

 * The stunning 4-star sequel (head for the trusty Index) is one of the best crime stories since the heydey classics of the 1970s.
 This first go is based on the controversial book “Elite de Tropa”, by two former BOPE officers, Andre Batista and Rodrigo Pimental, with sociologist Luiz Eduardo Soares.
 The script was then written by Pimental, director Padilha and Bráulio Montovani (writer of the screenplay for City Of God).
-As to politics, in places that still semi-function comfortable and smug citizens spewing gas about the future need only look to the slums of Rio De Janiero (Lagos, Nairobi, Manila, Mumbai…) to see that—out there on the horizon— it’s already here, and looks nothing like The Jetsons.
+As to politics, in places that still semi-function, comfortable and smug citizens spewing gas about the future need only look to the slums of Rio De Janiero (Lagos, Nairobi, Manila, Mumbai…) to see that—out there on the horizon— it’s already here, and The Future looks nothing like The Jetsons.